Land Acknowledgement

 • Miami (my-AM-e)

 We at Delta Institute created this Land Acknowledgement following multiple rounds of development, review, and discussion involving our staff, Delta Emerging Leaders associate board, and governing board of directors for over one year.
-Delta’s Board of Directors voted to adopt this Black Labor Acknowledgement in March 2023, with updates reaffirmed in September 2023.
+Delta Institute’s Board of Directors voted to adopt this Acknowledgement in March 2023, with annual updates and re-approvals in September 2023 and in September 2024.

 Additional Learning and Resources